CELESTINE-KILONZO/My-cloud-Blogs-Repository/cm7vyzoyr000109l7hvh926hk.md

 A backup is a copy of data.Backups are very important as much as storage is concerned.You can imagine a scenario whereby a data company gets hacked and therefore loses all the data.This is a lose which cannot be recovered at all incase they do not have a back up.

+AWS Backup Audit Manager provides backup governance control templates and backup activity reporting on your backup jobs, copy jobs, and restore jobs.
+These reports helps to improve visibility into backup activities for a single account and Region hence enabling one to monitor their operational posture and identify failures that may need further action.

 The architecture diagram below pre-empties what we are going to do in our lab.All our resources are going to be deployed using cloud formation.

 Lets get started🚀🚀